 Manning defense raises no objection to judge silently reading witness statements to avoid court closure

-FORT MEADE, Maryland (AP) — Lawyers for the U.S. soldier accused of aiding the enemy by leaking thousands of classified documents raised no objection Tuesday to a government proposal to have the military judge in the case silently read written witness statements to protect their confidentiality.
+FORT MEADE, Md.
+(AP) — Lawyers for Army leaker Pfc.
+Bradley Manning raised no objection Tuesday to a proposal to have the military judge in the case silently read written witness statements to protect their confidentiality.

 Prosecutors have said they expect to present as many as 17 such statements this week.
-The statements may include evidence about more than 250,000 State Department diplomatic cables Manning is accused of stealing from a classified computer database.
+The statements, called stipulations of expected testimony, may include evidence about more than 250,000 State Department diplomatic cables Manning is accused of stealing from a classified computer database.

-Manning denies the theft charge but has acknowledged he sent the cables, along with hundreds of thousands of classified war logs and some Iraq and Afghanistan battlefield videos, to the anti-secrecy organization WikiLeaks.
-The former intelligence analyst has said he leaked the material to expose wrongdoing by U.S. service members and diplomats.
+Manning denies the theft charge but has acknowledged he sent the cables, along with hundreds of thousands of classified war logs and some Iraq and Afghanistan battlefield videos to the anti-secrecy organization WikiLeaks.
+The former intelligence analyst has said he leaked the material to expose wrongdoing by American service members and diplomats.

-The trial is to determine whether Manning is guilty of espionage, theft, computer fraud and aiding the enemy, which carries a possible life sentence.
+The trial at Fort Meade, near Baltimore, is to determine whether Manning is guilty of espionage, theft, computer fraud and aiding the enemy, which carries a possible life sentence.